2025 Women's Cricket World Cup: Qualification

 The West Indies, semi-finalists at the preceding 2022 tournament, failed to qualify for the World Cup for the first time since 2000 and the first time in the World Cup's history as an ICC-run tournament.

 Venues

 It was originally planned that matches would be played at five different Indian venues, with the BCCI prioritising cities likely to enjoy favourable weather conditions and which were efficient in terms of transport and logistics.

 After Pakistan's qualification, it was agreed that their matches would be played outside India at a neutral venue.

 In June 2025, the ICC announced the final venues in India and Sri Lanka.

 The cities of Guwahati, Indore, Visakhapatnam, and Colombo (Sri Lanka) were initially announced as venues.

 The following month, the ICC replaced Bengaluru with the DY Patil Stadium in Navi Mumbai.

-One semi-final was played in Guwahati, while the other semi-final and the final was played in Navi Mumbai.
+One semi-final was played in Guwahati, while the other semi-final and the final were played in Navi Mumbai.